42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 List videos

-Return the list of videos.
-Return an empty list it there is no video to return.
+Retrieve a list of all videos.
+Returns an empty list if no videos are available.

 ### Example